 Meechai stated the court requested the power to issue a suspension of all state agencies but the CDC rejected the proposal, reasoning that it is harmful for the country if the Constitutional Court is directly involved in administrative issues.

 He further added that the new law will grant the court tools and mechanisms to protect itself against contempt and the court will be able to work even faster under the new law.

-A day earlier, Udom Ratamarit, spokesperson of the CDC, argued that more protection of the court was necessary because, unlike the courts of justice, the Constitutional Court is currently not protected against contempt under the Criminal Code.
+, Udom Ratamarit, spokesperson of the CDC, argued that more protection of the court was necessary because, unlike the courts of justice, the Constitutional Court is currently not protected against contempt under the Criminal Code.

 Article 39 of the bill sets out a penalty of up to one month in prison, or a 50,000 baht fine, or both, for people who make ill-intentioned criticism of the Constitutional Court, including those who post such criticisms online.